hunterphillips/StudyUp/README.md

 # StudyUp

-Concept educational app that allows students to challenge one another with trivia-style quizzes based on course material.
+Concept educational app that allows students to challenge one another with trivia-style quizzes.

 Built with Node.js and Express.
 Realtime interaction with Socket.IO